ewilded/shelling/README.md

 * ![Little test](screenshots/win_shellshock.png?raw=true "Little test")

-* https://www.thesecurityfactory.be/command-injection-windows.html - the Windows version of the "shellshock" vuln :D
+* This behavior was described long time ago, being called the "Windows version" of the famous bash shellshock vulnerability (https://www.thesecurityfactory.be/command-injection-windows.html)

 I am still hoping for some undocumented cmd.exe function that will allow to forge `&` by some sort of single expression.
 More research is needed.